unixneo/discourse-selfish-seo-layout-changes/README.md

 - Strips newlines and excessive white space from meta descriptions by monkey patching the TopicsController.

+### templates/application.hbs

+- Strips out the PWA code in the application

 ## TODO

 - Add Discourse site settings to: